kim2576/OSL_SlopeAnalysis/README.md

 # OSL_Dataprocessing
-This repository extracts useful information from ROS .bag file from OSL (Open Source Leg) experiments
+Example codes in this repository extract useful information from ROS .bag file from OSL (Open Source Leg) experiments